HOMES, roads and coastal areas felt the impact of heavy rain and strong winds as many parts of Caithness experienced severe flooding.

 “I had just got up and I was going outside to see how the weather was when the water was right up to the door verge,” she said.

 “The water didn’t enter my house at that point.
 However, as firemen tried to pump the water away from the home, the drain which they thought they could have used was blocked and it resulted in water entering the home.

 “The water reached all of the flooring in the house and we have had to lift up the carpets.
 It wasn’t even a foot but it takes only a couple of centimetres of water to ruin the flooring.”

 In Wick, Harbour Road between Wick Harbour and Bexley Terrace was closed off to the public after a landslide occurred when part of a cliff collapsed on to the road.

-Police closed off the road and harbour staff had to ask photographers taking pictures to leave areas which were being hit by giant waves for their own safety.
+Police closed off the road and harbour staff had to ask photographers taking pictures to leave areas which were being hit by giant waves washing giant boulders on to land for their own safety.

 In Watten, fields were left submerged as the river burst its banks and roads were also under inches of water.